robtweed/mg-webComponents/TUTORIAL.md

         };

-## Define a JSON Object named *component*
+## 2) Define your assembly as a JSON Object named *component*

-This JSON object will define the WebComponent(s) we want to use, and apply state properties to it/then when they are loaded.
+This JSON object will define the assembly of WebComponent(s) you want to use, and apply state properties to it/them when loaded.

-So in our example above, we're just using/loading a single WebComponent - our *tutorial-dev-simple* one, and then setting its *text* state property.
+In our simple example above, we're just using/loading a single WebComponent - our *tutorial-dev-simple* one, and then setting its *text* state property.
 Doing so will cause the *tutorial-dev-simple* WebComponent's *setState()* method to fire.